ikulan/ChildCareMap.ca/frontend/README.md

 Follow these steps to set up and run the project locally.

-1. Install dependencies

-Install all necessary packages:
+1. Install all necessary packages

 ```
 npm install
 ```

 2. Run the Development Server

-Start the development server:

 ```
 npm run dev